Mfumte language

 Mfumte (Nfumte) is a Grassfields Bantu language of Cameroon.
 It is not clear if the four varieties spoken by ethnic Mfumte—Ndaktup, Kwaja, Fum and Mfumte proper—are mutually intelligible or distinct languages; ability to communicate may be either due to inherent intelligibility or to bilingualism, while Fum and Mfumte may simply be the Nigerian and Cameroonian names for the same language.

 Orthography

-The mfumte alphabet has 40 letters, with 30 consonants and 10 vowels.
+The Mfumte alphabet has 40 letters, with 30 consonants and 10 vowels.

+Alphabet

+Multigraphs

+In addition to the single phonemes, Mfumte has prenasalized, palatalized, labio-palatalized, labialized, and velarized consonants.